What are the initial procedures for providing CPR for your pets?

 Examine every air passage

-If there are any objects that are blocking the airway, dislodge it using fingers.
+If there are any objects that are blocking the airway, dislodge them using fingers.
 For a precise grip, use a pair of pliers or tongs for tiny obstructions.

 Use the Heimlich maneuver if the blockage is hard to dislodge.
 When administering this technique, just make sure that you do not damage the bones in the throat in the process.